josuantonsanz/PDF2Pocketmod/README.md

-# My CLI App

-A simple command-line application template built with Click and UV.
+# PDF 2 Pocketmod

+A command-line app to convert a normal pdf page to a pocketmod page (8 pages in one page).

+## Usage

 ## Installation